roipoussiere/jaffle/README.md

-# Tidaml
+# Jaffle

-A yaml-based syntax for [Tidal-cycles](https://tidalcycles.org/), based on [Strudel](https://strudel.tidalcycles.org).
+**J**ust **a**nother **f**lat **f**ile **l**ivecoding **e**nvironment.

 ## Introduction

+Jaffle is a yaml-based syntax for [Tidal-cycles](https://tidalcycles.org/), based on [Strudel](https://strudel.tidalcycles.org).

-Tidaml is used to write tunes in yaml instead of JavaScript or Haskel, resulting in a lighter syntax.
+It is used to write tunes in yaml instead of JavaScript or Haskel, resulting in a lighter syntax.
 Its purpose is to make algorithmic music more accessible for people who are not familiar with programming languages.

-Under the hood, it's a transpiler generating JavaScript code, which is then interpreted by Strudel.
+Under the hood, Jaffle is a transpiler generating JavaScript code, which is then interpreted by Strudel.

 ## Syntax

-This chapter aims to provide an overview of the Tidaml syntax, for people already familiar with Strudel.
+This chapter aims to provide an overview of the Jaffle syntax, for people already familiar with Strudel.
 If necessary, read the [Strudel documentation](https://strudel.tidalcycles.org/learn).

 ### Comments

 Yaml comments starts with a `#`:

 <table style="width: 100%">
-<td>Strudel</td><td>Tidaml</td>
+<td>Strudel</td><td>Jaffle</td>
 <tr><td>

 ```js